 Demand

 The demand for registered nurses (RNs) and family nurse practitioners (FNPs) remains high for several reasons.
 The aging population has a twofold effect on the nursing profession as both nurses and the patients they care for are growing older.
 Many nurses are nearing retirement age, and many patients are facing increased health care needs.
 Worldwide, 4.7 million nurses are expected to retire by 2030.
-When combined with the existing nursing shortage and aging Baby Boomer population, that results in the need for 10.6 million new nurses by 2030.
+When combined with the existing nursing shortage and aging Baby Boomer population, that results in the need for 10.6 million new nurses by 2030, according to a report compiled by the International Centre for Nurse Migration.

-In the United States, the BLS projects that there will be about 194,500 openings for registered nurses every year through 2030 as nurses retire and patient demand increases.
-That represents a 9% growth rate in registered nursing jobs by 2030.
-This percentage translates to 276,800 new nursing jobs in the coming years.
+In the United States, the BLS projects that there will be about 203,200 openings for registered nurses every year through 2031 as nurses retire and patient demand increases.
+That represents a 6% growth rate in registered nursing jobs by 2031.

 - Increased focus on preventative care